Piglets in a meadow

 Operations Manager, Piglet Rearing

-The clear and reproducible results led the farm manager to switch from 0.75 kg of magnesium oxide to 0.5 kg of anhydrous magnesium sulphate (KaSa Mag98) per ton of feed.
+The clear and reproducible results prompted the trial farm manager to replace 0.75 kg of magnesium oxide with 0.5 kg of anhydrous magnesium sulfate (KaSa Mag98) per ton of feed.
+This lower dosage meant that the magnesium oxide could be replaced at no additional cost.
+After one month, the positive effects were noticeable, and the farm manager was highly satisfied.

 Den höchsten IOFC (Income Over Feed Cost) erreichte die mit Magnesiumsulfat gefütterte Ferkelgruppe.